Ditectrev/Microsoft-Azure-AZ-900-Microsoft-Azure-Fundamentals-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### Azure Monitor can send alerts to Azure Active Directory security groups.
+### Azure Monitor can send alerts to Microsoft Entra ID security groups.

 - [x] Yes.
 - [ ] No.